Australia: New technology "shines a light" on smoke taint damage

 Original content

+A new research project is investigating whether a single drop of grape juice or wine placed on a sensor can detect smoke taint.
 The Wine Australia-supported Science and Innovation Award winner Dr Cheryl Suwen Law is using nanofabrication techniques to help winemakers and growers know when their grapes have been tainted by bushfire smoke – and to what extent.
 ‘The aim of my project is to provide growers and winemakers with a tailored ‘lab-on-a-chip’ sensing technology for rapid detection and quantification of smoke exposure in grape, grape juice and wine’, said Dr Suwen Law, a Research Associate with the University of Adelaide’s School of Chemical Engineering and Advanced Materials.
 Dr Cheryl Suwen Law, the recipient of the Wine Australia-supported Science and Innovation Award 2021 Dr Suwen Law said the technology could be used early on in production, allowing timely decision-making around grape harvest and winemaking.
-‘Knowing earlier, rather than later, that fruit is tainted will give growers and winemakers a wider choice of options on how to proceed.’
-The benefit of this technology – which works by ...
+‘Knowing earlier, rather than later, that fruit is tainted will ...

 By clicking “Accept Cookies,” I agree to provide cookies for statistical and personalized preference purposes.
 To learn more about our cookies, please read our Privacy Policy.